 New Beginnings Baby Café supports breastfeeding mothers in every aspect of nursing, from starting to weaning and every variation in between.
 It is facilitated by two registered nurses who are also IBCLC lactation consultants.
-All pregnant and breastfeeding moms are welcome to attend this free support group every Tuesday evening from 6 to 8 p.m. at the Outreach Specialty Clinic.
+All pregnant and breastfeeding moms are welcome to attend this free support group every Tuesday evening from 5 to 7 p.m. and every Thursday afternoon from 1:30 to 3:30 p.m. at the New Beginnings Family Room on the OB unit.

 Download this form for breastfeeding support contacts and group meeting information.